vinhhoala/ENACT-Business-Models/BusinessModels/GeneSIS.md

     </td>
     <td rowspan="1">
       <p>
-        Needs deployment over IoT, Edge and Cloud.
+        Needs continuous deployment over IoT, Edge and Cloud.
 Need support for trustworthy deployment (i.e., support for deploying trustworthiness mechanisms and Mechanisms to properly monitor what has been deployed)

 </p>
     </td>